radius-project/bicep-types-aws/artifacts/bicep/aws/aws.timestream/default/types.md

 ## AWS.Timestream/TableProperties
 ### Properties
 * **Arn**: string (ReadOnly)
-* **DatabaseName**: string (Required): The name for the database which the table to be created belongs to.
+* **DatabaseName**: string (Required, Identifier): The name for the database which the table to be created belongs to.
 * **MagneticStoreWriteProperties**: [Table_MagneticStoreWriteProperties](#tablemagneticstorewriteproperties): The properties that determine whether magnetic store writes are enabled.
 * **Name**: string (ReadOnly): The table name exposed as a read-only attribute.
 * **RetentionProperties**: [Table_RetentionProperties](#tableretentionproperties): The retention duration of the memory store and the magnetic store.
-* **TableName**: string: The name for the table.
+* **TableName**: string (Identifier): The name for the table.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the table name.
 * **Tags**: [Tag](#tag)[]: An array of key-value pairs to apply to this resource.

 ## Table_MagneticStoreWriteProperties